Why Does Introspection Matter?

 Learning your inner thoughts and processes is full of unexpected twists, pleasant surprises, and painful discoveries.
 When I began to reflect on my life, I learned many things I didn’t expect about who I am.
 I discovered I do not thrive in environments with rigid structures and strict routines, that sex is so much better when viewed as a way to explore pleasure with another person, and that I struggle depending on others because I fear they will let me down.
 I didn’t expect to uncover any of these things, but it’s been an adventure.

 Introspection has caused me to be bold and daring.
-Brave enough to ask myself tough questions and daring enough to dive into experiences and unknowns with the hope of finding true answers.
+Brave enough to ask myself tough questions for introspection and daring enough to dive into experiences and unknowns with the hope of finding true answers.

 Introspection has caused me to be bold and daring.
 Brave enough to ask myself tough questions and daring enough to dive into experiences and unknowns with the hope of finding true answers.Arielle Davis